Orthobiologics and Joint Preservation Basics

 Goals and Success Rates

-The goal of stem cell treatment is to reduce pain and improve function without the need for surgery.
-In some cases, the condition being treated is too severe for stem cell therapy, and surgery may be necessary.
+The goal of reparative medicine is to reduce pain and improve function without the need for surgery.
+In some cases, the condition being treated is too severe for these techniques, and surgery may be necessary.
 Studies in humans have indicated that the treatments are very safe and low-risk.
-Studies regarding the effectiveness of stem cell therapy compared to no treatment or other accepted treatments are still in the early phases and are complicated by the fact that it is difficult to design good controlled and randomized studies in humans.
+Studies regarding the effectiveness of reparative medicine techniques compared to no treatment or other accepted treatments are still in the early phases and are complicated by the fact that it is difficult to design good controlled and randomized studies in humans.
 Furthermore, different investigators often use different techniques and have different definitions of success.
 Nevertheless, many independent investigators have shown evidence of effectiveness in treating orthopedic injuries and disease by reducing pain and improving quality of life.
-Some studies have shown MRI evidence of healing and even regeneration of tissue (including cartilage) that would not have been expected without stem cell treatment.
+Some studies have shown MRI evidence of healing and even regeneration of tissue (including cartilage) that would not have been expected without reparative medicine.
 Reported success rates are as high as 70 – 90% in some studies.
 When treatment is successful, pain relief and improvement in function typically begin to occur about six to eight weeks after treatment.
-The exact mechanism by which stem therapy may decrease pain and improve function is still in the process of being understood.
-In this center, we are committed to following the results of our patients using an outcomes system that monitors the success rate of the stem cell treatments.
+The exact mechanism by which reparative medicine decreases pain and improves function is still in the process of being understood.

 Alternative Treatment Options

 Most diseases and injuries can be treated by a variety of methods, depending on the individual circumstances of the patient.
-For example, arthritis of the knee might be treated first with modification of activities, weight loss, over the counter anti-inflammatory medication, physical therapy, bracing, corticosteroid injections and hyaluronic (lubricant) injections.
+For example, arthritis of the knee might be treated first with modification of activities, weight loss, over-the-counter anti-inflammatory medication, physical therapy, bracing, corticosteroid injections, and hyaluronic (lubricant) injections.
 In some cases, knee arthroscopy may be helpful, and in the most advanced stage of knee arthritis, total knee replacement is the most reliable method for decreasing pain and improving function.
 It’s important to weigh the pros and cons of your various treatment options before deciding which approach is best for you.
-We will help guide you trough that process.
-Currently, stem cell therapy is rarely the first line of therapy, but that may change in the future.
+We will help guide you through that process.
+Currently, reparative medicine techniques and stem cell therapy are rarely the first line of therapy, but that may change in the future.

 Precautions and Risks

-Before a decision is made to proceed with stem cell therapy, you will have an orthopedic evaluation that will help determine if you are a candidate for this treatment.
+Before a decision is made to proceed with reparative medicine procedures such as Lipogems®, you will have an orthopedic evaluation that will help determine if you are a candidate for this treatment.
 This often includes obtaining X-rays and sometimes an MRI scan.
 If you are otherwise healthy, then you will not normally need any other special laboratory testing.

 One week prior to your procedure, you should stop all NSAIDs (anti-inflammatory medications) such as Advil (ibuprofen) and Aleve (naproxen).
-You should stop taking any aspirin or other medications/supplements (e.g., Fish Oil) that are known to thin the blood.
-If you are taking medications to prevent blood clots, them make sure we have given you specific instructions as to when to stop and when to resume those medications.
+You should stop taking any aspirin or other medications/supplements (e.g., fish oil) that are known to thin the blood.
+If you are taking medications to prevent blood clots, then make sure we have given you specific instructions as to when to stop and when to resume those medications.

-Although stem cell therapy has been used for years and there are studies that have demonstrated effectiveness, their application in orthopedic conditions is relatively new.
-Therefore, insurance companies rarely ever include this therapy in your benefits.
+Although reparative medicine procedures have been used for years and there are studies that have demonstrated effectiveness, their application in orthopedic conditions is relatively new.
+Therefore, insurance companies rarely ever include this type of treatment in your benefits.
 You are responsible for covering the cost of treatment.

 We currently accept cash, all major credit cards, and health savings (HSA) cards.
 An alternative payment option may be available in some circumstances.